sensoworks/docs/docs/edge-and-fog/fog/fog-quickstart-guide.md

 {: .warning }

-> **WARNING**: If you have not yet installed the Dockerized version of the Fog gateway, please proceed with the installation process by following the instructions provided here: [**On premise Edge installation**](./edge-fog-installation/fog-installation-on-premise.md).
+> **WARNING**: If you have not yet installed the Dockerized version of the Fog gateway, please proceed with the installation process by following the instructions provided here: [**Fog installation**](./fog-installation.md).

 ```sh
 # Move into the fog-runtime directory